European Academy of Sociology: History

 EAS was founded in Paris in 2000 and Raymond Boudon was its first President.
 Subsequent Presidents were Peter Hedström, Werner Raub, Frank Kalter, and Emmanuel Lazega.
 The current President is Lucinda Platt.

 Mission

-The European Academy of Sociology aims to promote and maintain rigorous quality standards for research and education in sociology that help the general public, policy makers, funders, and prospective students to identify excellent research and teaching programs.
+The European Academy of Sociology aims to promote and maintain quality standards for research and education in sociology that help the public, policymakers, funders, and prospective students to identify excellent research and teaching programs.
 To that aim, the fellows are willing to offer their services for international bodies of accreditation and evaluation.

 The Academy annually awards two prizes recognizing research excellence in sociology: A prize for distinguished publications (since 2005) and the Raymond Boudon Award for Early Career Achievement (since 2016).
 The Raymond Boudon Award winner is invited to deliver a lecture at the Academy´s Annual Meeting, and one or more fellows and/or invited scholars deliver additional lectures.
 Some of these lectures were published in the European Sociological Review.